Key Takeaways:

 Launched: 2015

-Activities: Incubation, acceleration, investments
+Activities: Corporate incubation, acceleration, investments

 Head of Innovation: Andrew Elphick

-Rise brings together a global community of innovators to shape the future of finance.
-With offices in London, Mumbai and New York, Rise provides a space for innovative startups and scale-ups to connect and build cutting-edge FinTech solutions.
-Each venture is backed by Barclays' global network of experts, mentors, investors and partners.
+Rise creates global innovation hubs that attract top-tier startups in AI, blockchain, and digital banking.
+With offices in London, Mumbai and New York, it provides a space for innovative startups and scale-ups to connect and build cutting-edge FinTech solutions.

 Why It Works:

-- Multiple global hubs, attracting top-tier startups in AI, blockchain, and digital banking.
+- Multiple global hubs attracting top-tier startups in AI, blockchain, and digital banking

-- Connects startups with access to funding, industry experts, and regulatory guidance.
+- Connects startups with access to funding, industry experts, and regulatory guidance

 5. Wayra by Telefonica